-- 4.12.11 The Council's preferred options for energy and water conservation and renewable energy are: - The Council will produce development control policies that reduce the need to travel and encourage the use of energy efficient transport. - The Council will produce a policy requiring all new homes to be compliant with the minimum standards of the Code for Sustainable Homes. - The Council will produce policies to ensure that all new development in the district is carbon neutral. - The Council will produce policies that require all new homes to have water and energy conservation measures. - The Council will produce policies covering small and large-scale renewable schemes. - The Council will produce a policy ensuring that new development promotes the development of environmentally efficient buildings and the use of energy efficient heating, lighting, cooling, ventilation and other powered systems, together with water conservation measures. - 4.12.12 Alternative options that the Council considered are: - No need for a policy on sustainable design, as this will be delivered through Building Regulations. - Push for any renewable energy uses in any location, despite possible landscape implications. - Set a threshold for development size or number before requiring renewable energy to be included. - 4.12.13 These alternatives have been discounted because they fail to meet sustainable development objectives, the Corporate Vision and Principal Aims.
+- 4.12.10 The direction that the Council is moving in, ties in with the government's agenda and the Climate Change and Sustainable Energy Bill, currently being scrutinized by Parliament. - 4.12.11 The Council's preferred options for energy and water conservation and renewable energy are: - The Council will produce development control policies that reduce the need to travel and encourage the use of energy efficient transport. - The Council will produce a policy requiring all new homes to be compliant with the minimum standards of the Code for Sustainable Homes. - The Council will produce policies to ensure that all new development in the district is carbon neutral. - The Council will produce policies that require all new homes to have water and energy conservation measures. - The Council will produce policies covering small and large-scale renewable schemes. - The Council will produce a policy ensuring that new development promotes the development of environmentally efficient buildings and the use of energy efficient heating, lighting, cooling, ventilation and other powered systems, together with water conservation measures.

+- No need for a policy on sustainable design, as this will be delivered through Building Regulations. - Push for any renewable energy uses in any location, despite possible landscape implications. - Set a threshold for development size or number before requiring renewable energy to be included. - 4.12.13 These alternatives have been discounted because they fail to meet sustainable development objectives, the Corporate Vision and Principal Aims.